STLabs/Articles/articles/2016-10-03-StructureBehaviorState.md

 Behavior is the process of a factory, the robots, the assembly line, the workers.
 Behavior in the system is the functions that take the current state and produce a new state.

-State, is the product in the factory at all of it's stages.
+State, is the product in the factory at all of its stages.
 The raw materials, components, and parts along the way to becoming the product.

 State flows through the structure like an assembly line in a factory, and is acted upon by the behavior or functions of the system.